awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_1/disaster/modify-application/_index.en.md

 export UI_RANDOM_NAME=backupandrestore-uibucket-xxxx-dr
 ```

-1.8 Let's copy the application files to the S3 buckets.
-Replace the `backupandrestore-uibucket-xxxx-dr` with the name of your S3 bucket.
+1.9 Let's copy the application files to the S3 buckets.
+Replace the **backupandrestore-uibucket-xxxx-dr** with the name of your S3 bucket.

 {{% notice note %}}
 If our S3 buckets contained application data then it would be necessary to schedule recurring backups to meet the target RPO.
 This could be done with Cross Region Replication.
 Since our buckets contains no data, only code, we will restore the contents from the EC2 instance.